Code EE • 70 Days •

 Climbers will be supported by our climbing Sherpas throughout the expedition.
 Our climbing Sherpas have widespread knowledge of wilderness medical training and have the capacity to deal with the general medical issues.
 We have oxygen and complete medical kits as well as a Gamow bag.

-We recommend our climbers to carry personal micro first-aid kits with them.
-We use the latest TOP OUT mask and oxygen regulator along with 4-liter Poisk oxygen bottles.
+Guides will recommend to the climbers to carry personal micro first-aid kits with them.
+Trekkers must use the latest TOP OUT mask and oxygen regulator along with 4-liter Poisk oxygen bottles.
 Two-way radios and satellite phones are always at hand for communication.
-It is essential to have good weather on all Everest expeditions.
 Our movements depend upon good weather to ensure the safety of all our climbers and supporting team.
 Thus, we have a professional and reliable weather forecast service for the whole duration of the expedition.
 There will be regular info and updates on weather throughout the journey to Everest and back.

-The Everest base camp lies at 5,200 meters.
-It is located on a moving glacier.
+The Everest base camp lies at 5,200 meters on a moving glacier.
 We will be spending up to 45 days here.
-The conditions in the base camp is expected to remain constant throughout the climbing period.
+Expect the weather conditions in the base camp be constant that means good all day..
 Our stay at the camp will consist of shifting and moving of tents and platforms as the ice moves and melts.
-The area is unforgiving yet stunning as it is surrounded by Pumori, Lola, Nuptse, Nutse and the Khumbu Icefall.
-You will experience warm mornings and occasional afternoon snowsqualls.
-The base camp will feel like a small village high up in the Himalayas as it will have been filled with so many expedition teams.
+While your stay in the Base camp, the stunning and mystic view of Pumori, Lola, Nuptse, Nutse and the Khumbu Icefall will lure you.
+You will experience warm mornings and occasional afternoon snows falls.
+The base camp will feel like a small village high up in the Himalayas as there will be presence of many expedition teams.

 After base camp, Camp 2 is where you will spend the most time in your expedition.
 It is found in a lateral moraine at the bottom of west ridge.
 As Camp 2 is located in a safe and sheltered location, all expedition operators establish their main climbing camp here.
 There will be tents for every climber along with kitchen and dining tents.
 The C2 is also blessed with amazing views of Lhotse.
 You will be spending a lot of time in Camp 2 as it is also the main acclimatization camp.
 It is used as the base for camp 3 and the summit push acclimatization.